rosllarr/alpine-sway/readme.md

 - Use Fish as Interactive Shell and ash as Default Shell
 - Manage Wireless network via iwd
 - Use doas instead of sudo
+- Use Vagrant+libvirt instead of VirtualBox (because alpine not support VirtualBox)
+- Use Alacritty terminal
+- Use Vieb browser (in flakpak) as default browser

 ## Setup phrese after first boot